 The next three columns show each team’s victory % at an average team value raking the top and bottom 250K.
 To simplify the picture, this % is an equal parts mix of matchmaking and open league (don’t shout to heresy because you would be surprised to see how similar the results are from an environment to the other).

-Step 3: Chaos Pact
+Level 3: Chaos Pact

-Step 2: Halflings
+Level 2: Halflings

-Step 1: Goblins, Ogres
+Level 1: Goblins, Ogres

-1 Amazons statistics are probably very slightly overrated (by about 2%) by “mix-max predators” in matchmaking at low team values.
+Amazons statistics are probably very slightly overrated (by about 2%) by “mix-max predators” in matchmaking at low team values.

-2 Orcs and Chaos are very (very, very) popular among beginners.
+Orcs, Humans, and Chaos are very (very, very) popular among beginners.
 It certainly affects downwards those teams’ stats.

 But what about it statistically?
 To verify, we selected five “emblematic” races per group (yes, the notion of “emblematic” is debatable) and calculated if one of these groups had a statistical advantage over another.
 Here are our results:

-- The Agiles (Elf, Dark Elves, Wood Elves, High Elves and Skavens) have an average statistical advantage of 5% over the Bullies.
+- The Agiles (Elf, Dark Elves, Wood Elves, High Elves, and Skavens) have an average statistical advantage of 5% over the Bullies.

-- The Bullies (Chaos, Khemris, Dwarves, Nurgles and Orcs) are statistically even with the Midways.
+- The Bullies (Chaos, Khemris, Dwarves, Nurgles, and Orcs) are statistically even with the Midways.

 This fratatra’s conclusions

-The table also shows quite clearly that almost half the teams are on a very similar level with a TAR between 4.1 and 5.0.
+The table also shows clearly that almost half the teams are on a very similar level with a TAR between 4.1 and 5.0.
 The second half is a bit lower but still very competitive with a TAR between 3.2 and 3.9.
 Chaos Pact almost earns its place within this group with a TAR of 2.9.
 Halflings are bad (1.8).
 Goblins and Ogres are abominable (0.3 and 0.0).

 These conclusions are almost wind.
-Here’s why.
+Here is why.

-- The efficiency of your team builds
+- The efficiency of their team builds

-- Your ability to generate “brain farts“.
+- Each coach’s ability to generate “brain farts“.